 - Foreign trained applicants (except those from Canada, the Philippines, and U.S. territories) must submit documentation verifying the equivalency of their degree, as demonstrated by either:

 - Program requirement: Completed any state's approved teacher preparation program.
 This would be either an approved program through an accredited college or university or an approved alternative route program.

 - Out of state applicants who have completed a state approved program must submit Form 4020E for traditional preparation programs or Form 4020E-1 for alternative route programs.

 - Foreign trained applicants who completed a program in another country must submit documentation verifying the equivalency of their program, as demonstrated by either:

-OR, out of state and foreign trained applicants may be considered if they have held a regular teacher certificate issued by another state within the U.S. and have taught at the P-12 level outside of Washington for at least 3 years within the last 7 years.
+Out of state and foreign trained applicants may be considered if they have held a regular teacher certificate issued by another state within the U.S. and have taught at the P-12 level outside of Washington for at least 3 years within the last 7 years.

 By submitting an out of state issued certificate and verifying 3 years of out of state experience, endorsements issued on your out of state certificate may be included on your Residency certificate.